ktonon/cog/README.markdown

                  ...
 ```

-To use `cog` with this project, you would first open a terminal and change to
+To use `cog` with this project, you would open a terminal in the `PROJECT_ROOT`
-the `PROJECT_ROOT` directory.
-Then enter
+directory and enter

 ```bash
 $ cog init